 Offered in partnership with the UBC Centre for Excellence in Indigenous Health, the program is interdisciplinary and focuses on the Indigenous community.
 The curriculum is delivered via in-person instruction and in-class interaction (50%) and online content and discussion (50%).
 You require access to the Internet for the duration of the course.

-In-class sessions for the first four residencies take place from Thursday to Saturday at UBC Point Grey campus approximately every second month (see the program schedule).
+In-class sessions for the first four residencies take place from Thursday to Saturday at UBC Vancouver approximately every second month (see the program schedule).
 The fifth residency at the end of the program takes place Thursday to Friday and includes a community immersion experience and graduation.
-Courses include four to seven weeks of online and individual work including readings, discussions and assignments.
+Courses include two to seven weeks of online and individual work including readings, discussions and assignments.

 Courses in the program feature peer learning through online discussions to develop team-building skills, shared learning opportunities and a supportive environment.
 During the online sessions, respond to assigned questions by posting to an online discussion board.
 Students have access to all online postings, and responses form the basis of weekly discussions.
 Posting on time and engaging with other people's work every week is key to success and to the richness of the course.